-Follow these links to pages from my old website listing where Whopix reckons the Big Finish Audios fit in with the TV stories, based only on the contents of the audios themselves to determine where they take place.
-This chronology is very much a work in progress and will be updated as new audios are released.
+And so this is how Whopix reckons the Big Finish Audios, and others, fit in with the TV stories, based only on the contents of the audios themselves to determine where they take place.
+This chronology is very much a work in progress, it’s not exhaustive and will be updated as time allows and new audios are released.
 Any thoughts on alternative placements are welcomed, as many of these are inevitably arbitrary and there may well be something I’ve missed.

 CHRONOLOGY, CONTINUITY & CANON – THE WHOPIX VIEW